Skip to main content

 Why Is Direct GH Measurement Insufficient?

-A common point of confusion is why clinicians do not simply measure the level of in the blood to diagnose a deficiency.
+A common point of confusion is why clinicians do not simply measure the level of growth hormone in the blood to diagnose a deficiency.
 The reason lies in the hormone’s natural rhythm.
 GH is released from the pituitary gland in short, intermittent bursts, or pulses, primarily during deep sleep.

 This pulsatile secretion means that a random blood sample taken during the day will likely show very low or even undetectable levels of GH, even in a healthy individual.
 A single low measurement is therefore meaningless.
 To circumvent this biological reality, clinicians rely on a more stable and reliable indicator of GH activity ∞ the level of IGF-1.